 Lemonade vs. Geico

 To compare Lemonade with Geico, we evaluated discounts, customer complaints, and the digital experience that both companies offer.
 Both companies lack a wide variety of discounts and deals for their customers and have a higher complaint index.

 Even if Lemonade focuses on a more high tech technology experience for its users, Geico also does a great job of having an impressive digital platform.
 The only noticeable difference is that Geico has more convenient live access than Lemonade.

 Another noteworthy difference is that Geico’s main business is auto insurance, and partners with other providers to offer home and business policies.
 On the other hand, Lemonade only has homeowners, renters and pet insurance, which limits your opportunities to bundle policies for savings or convenience.

 The Bottom Line

 Lemonade promises transparency and honesty in dealing with customer issues and claims, but the company’s high complaint record and lack of ratings leave some unanswered questions regarding its long-term viability as a reputable insurer.
 But where other home insurance companies might charge a higher premium for risky properties or customers with higher-than-average claims histories, Lemonade denies coverage outright.

-Its creative use of technology does show promising results by way of speedy claims handling, but its only other unique product feature is the Zero Everything deductible.
 Younger homeowners with good credit might appreciate the self-service features and fast claims processing provided with this policy.
 Overall, customers who value plain-language policies and self-management features, the straightforward home insurance coverage of Lemonade homeowners insurance could be a great fit.